Support Groups & Apps

 Connecting with other cochlear implant users and their whānau is a fantastic way to share your experiences and learn more as you navigate the journey to sound.

-Here are some helpful apps, online and in-person groups we are aware of:
+Here are some helpful resources, online and in-person support groups we are aware of:

 Facebook support groups